The best double albums of all time

 The Rolling Stones - Exile On Main Street (1972)

-The Stones' famous double album doesn't feature any of their most well-known hits (Tumbling Dice aside), but this decadent 18-track set, recorded when the band were tax exiles in France, is perhaps their most accomplished collection.
+Now 50 years old, The Stones' famous double album doesn't feature any of their most well-known hits (Tumbling Dice aside), but this decadent 18-track set, recorded when the band were tax exiles in France, is perhaps their most accomplished collection.
 One of the high points is Keith Richard's number Happy.

 The Cure - Kiss Me, Kiss Me, Kiss Me (1987)